-If possible, a full breakdown of the income and expenditure of all homeowners should be submitted, preferably with the application.
-This information is required in cases where there is equity due to the Scottish Government when we will consider the risk of insolvency by the applicants.
+A full breakdown of the income and expenditure of all homeowners must be submitted in cases where there is equity due to the Scottish Government.
+We will consider the risk of insolvency by the applicants.
+Where a risk is identified we will suspend the application until the applicant can demonstrate their debts are being appropriately managed.